 Solutions for Our Solutions

 Some cities have begun fighting pollution and improving the quality of urban life by installing community gardens where people from the neighborhood work to produce some of the vegetables they need.
 Besides feeding locals, these gardens create green space to lower temperatures and improve air quality throughout the city.
 Most cities with such programs also give tax rebates and other benefits to companies that build or occupy offices with lower energy footprints.
-This is a worldwide movement, including cities in Germany, Spain, Australia, Brazil, Sweden, Denmark, The United States, Canada and Iceland.
+It is a worldwide movement, including cities in Germany, Spain, Australia, Brazil, Sweden, Denmark, The United States, Canada, and Iceland.

 We have always tried to curb some consequences of our consumption through recycling.
 From our earliest history, we gave food scraps to livestock to turn food waste into more food.
-We smelt down used glass and metals, melt plastics and recast paper into newly usable materials.
-We have even invented ways to recycle used oil into reusable lubricant, and toxic sludges into stable and safe materials.
+We smelt down used glass and metals, melt plastics, and recast paper into newly usable materials.
+We have even invented ways to recycle used oil into a reusable lubricant, and toxic sludges into stable and safe materials.

 Striking a Balance?

-“Your agile mind daily crafts planet earth so you can play, work and eat better.
+“Your agile mind daily crafts planet earth so you can play, work, and eat better.
 And, parallel to that, there is a downside to this progress, for which you are admittedly finding or trying to find solutions.”
 Galacti produces a glass of water, the line of its contents filling it exactly halfway.

 The glass is both half full and half empty.
 The real question is: are we filling it or emptying it?

 As we contemplate the question, we must consider this not just for the land itself but for the plants that grow on the land.
-What happens with the Land directly affects what happens with the Flora—which directly affects everything else on Earth.
+What happens with the land directly affects what happens with the Flora—which directly affects everything else on Earth.

-This blog post is an excerpt from chapter 4.3 of Audit of the Universe
+This blog post is an excerpt from chapter 4.3 of Audit of the Universe.

 Dig Deeper into The Explanation